LeadingIndiaAI/Wider-Face-Detection-/README.md

 Keras implementation of Faster R-CNN: Towards Real-Time Object Detection with Region Proposal Networks. cloned from https://github.com/yhenon/keras-frcnn/

-Please note that I currently am quite busy with other projects and unfortunately dont have a lot of time to spend on this maintaining this repository, but any contributions are welcome!

 USAGE:
 - Both theano and tensorflow backends are supported.
 However compile times are very high in theano, and tensorflow is highly recommended.
 - `train_frcnn.py` can be used to train a model.
-To train on Pascal VOC data, simply do:
+To train on WIDER face data, simply do:
-`python train_frcnn.py -p /path/to/pascalvoc/`.
+`python train_frcnn.py -p /annotate.txt`.
-- the Pascal VOC data set (images and annotations for bounding boxes around the classified objects) can be obtained from: http://host.robots.ox.ac.uk/pascal/VOC/voc2012/VOCtrainval_11-May-2012.tar
 - simple_parser.py provides an alternative way to input data, using a text file.
 Simply provide a text file, with each line containing:

+this file is already provided as annotate.txt
+You have to save all the images in All_Images folder if you want to save images at some different folder just make a small change in annotation processing.py file by changing the path to your images folder in create_txt function.(at the bottom of python file)
     `filepath,x1,y1,x2,y2,class_name`

     For example: